ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 ## Correcting unsupported vSRX configuration commands
 {: #correcting-unsupported-configuration}

-The Juniper vSRX contains some undocumented, or hidden, CLI commands.
-Some of these commands are not supported by the vSRX configuration, even though in some releases they can be committed.
+The Juniper vSRX contains undocumented, or hidden, CLI commands.
+The vSRX configuration does not support some of these commands, even though, in some releases, they can be committed.
 In some cases, the behavior can unexpectedly change between release versions.
+The following information details some known unsupported configuration commands when upgrading from an older vSRX version.
+It is critical that you remove unsupported, or hidden, commands from the vSRX configuration prior to upgrading your version.
+You should do this even with commands that are not detected by the Readiness check.

+### Command `set interfaces..` with tcp-mss

-For example, the following undocumented configuration could be committed in versions prior to 20.4R2-S2, but fails in 20.4R2-S2.
-Notice the `unsupported platform` output in the show configuration in 19.4R3-S2.
+The following undocumented configuration could be committed in versions prior to 20.4R2-S2, but fails in 20.4R2-S2.
+Notice the `unsupported platform` output from `show configuration` in 19.4R3-S2.

 ```sh
 [edit]